 - Problem: The IRS Independent Office of Appeals (Appeals) has adopted a policy, particularly in large cases, of including Counsel and Compliance personnel in taxpayer conferences, even if the taxpayer objects to their participation.
-Taxpayer rights are jeopardized and the independence of Appeals is compromised when Counsel or Compliance are permitted to attend conferences over the objections of taxpayers whose cases are nondocketed. - Solution: Codify the right of taxpayers whose cases are nondocketed to an administrative appeal without the presence of personnel from Counsel or Compliance.1
+When the IRS permits Counsel or Compliance to attend conferences over the objections of taxpayers whose cases are nondocketed, it jeopardizes taxpayer rights and compromises the independence of Appeals. - Solution: Codify the right of taxpayers whose cases are nondocketed to an administrative appeal without the presence of personnel from Counsel or Compliance.